vicky1019/hello-world2/flask-app/flask_app.md

     `$ pip install -i http:---(domestic image)`\
     `$ pip list or pip freeze`(check whether you have installed the packages)\

-- after install all the packages or dependencies\
+- after install all the packages\
     `$ pip freeze > requirements.txt`(auto-create requirements.txt，save this requirement and its dependencies so App Platform can install them later)

 ## 2. creating mini flask app